 Whether you are in manufacturing or related to manufacturing or impacted by manufacturing, you should pay attention.
 As manufacturing surges and takes on a new relevance in the economy and to your ability to provide a superior customer experience, you might have opportunities to grow and scale your business to new heights.
 Have you thought about how you’ll take advantage of these opportunities?
 Will you be a follower or an innovator?

 At a minimum, being informed about manufacturing and supply chain industries, latest trends and opportunities seems like a good idea.
-Join an organization such as the Association for Supply Chain Management (ASCM/ APICS) and participate with our classes, tours and webinars, read articles on the topic (there are hundreds, if not thousands, in our archives), listen to experts, pick up the Wall Street Journal or attend an industry event.
+Join an organization such as the Association for Supply Chain Management (ASCM/ APICS) and participate with our classes, tours and webinars, read articles on the topic (there are thousands in our archives), listen to experts, pick up the Wall Street Journal or attend an industry event.
 Why not kick off the New Year informed?
 Being informed is part of what’s needed in creating a resilient supply chain.
 For additional strategies to create a resilient supply chain, check out our new series: